nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## How to use

-This user guide will bring you through how to quickly start using our application through the [Quick Start](#quick-start) section, while also serving as a reference to more experienced users in the [Feature List](#feature-list) section, where notes and tips on how best to make use of our application will also be given.
+This user guide will bring you through **how to quickly start using our application through the [Quick Start](#quick-start) section**, while also serving as a **reference to more experienced users in the [Feature List](#feature-list) section**, where notes and tips on how best to make use of our application will also be given.

-If you face any difficult while following the user guide, do refer to the FAQ section to see if your issue has been addressed there.
-If the solution provided or your query has yet to be answered in the FAQ section, feel free to reach out to our team lead at [e0559779@u.nus.edu](mailto:e0559779@u.nus.edu) through email.
+**If you face any difficult while following the user guide, do refer to the [FAQ section](#faq)** to see if your issue has been addressed there.
+If the solution provided or your query has yet to be answered in the FAQ section, feel free to reach out to our team lead, Erin Ong, at [e0559779@u.nus.edu](mailto:e0559779@u.nus.edu) through email.

 --------------------------------------------------------------------------------------------------------------------